Joystream/joystream/storage-node/packages/discovery/README.md

 with the runtime and the trusted IPFS node.

 1. A service information file is created.
-1. The file is signed with the actor key (see below).
-1. The file is published on IPFS.
+1. The file is published on IPFS, using the IPNS self key of the local node.
 1. The IPNS name of the trusted IPFS node is updated to refer to the published file.
-1. The runtime mapping from the actor ID to the IPNS name is updated.
+1. The runtime mapping from the worker ID to the IPNS name is updated.

 ## Published Information